Budget planning tool

 On foreign exchange rates when you order with Travel Money Oz.

 Pick up locally

-Pick up your Pakistani rupees with no hassles from 140+ stores across Australia.
+Pick up your Pakistani rupees with no hassles from one of our many stores across Australia.

 Planning your trip to Pakistan